Last Updated: 2/14/20

 Plecos make a lot of feces in long strands.
 That is another reason that a tank with a pleco should receive frequent partial water changes.
 While plecos do not like a lot of salt, adding just a tablespoon per 5 gallons is safe for them and has its benefits (see my salt page for more information).

 In a pleco tank, there should be a place to hide during the day.
 That is easy enough for the little plecos but harder for the big ones.
 You can try PVC pipe, clay pots, or various fake rock enclosures.
-The one my big pleco uses (2008) is a faux rock turtle ramp.
-I put two of them together to make a tunnel.
-He sleeps in there all day.
+The one my big pleco used (2008) was a faux rock turtle ramp.
+I put two of them together to make a tunnel, and later I had three of them (he spanned the entire length inside!).
+He slept in there all day.
 In addition to a place to hide, a pleco tank should have some driftwood on which the pleco can rasp.
 It aids pleco digestion and gives him something to do.
 For how to treat driftwood, see this section.

 The addition of live plants will certainly make a common pleco happy.
 It may not make you as happy.
-Most common plecos will devour plants.
+Most larger common plecos will devour plants and generally make a big mess.

 Continue to the plecostomus care page two.